henryjfry/kodi-xtream-vod-addon/README.md

 - **Caching:**
   - To avoid excessive polling and potential bans from your IPTV provider, the addon caches playlist and metadata for 24 hours.
 Do not reduce this interval.
 - **No Content Provided:**
   - This addon does not provide any content.
-You must have a valid, legal IPTV subscription that allows M3U or Xtream API access.
+You must have a valid, legal IPTV subscription that Xtream API access.
 - **Compatibility:**
   - All metadata and filenames are cleaned to be ASCII-only for maximum compatibility with Kodi and various filesystems.
 - **Support:**